-(1) Roofs shall be in sound condition and capable of supporting the load intended.

-- (2) There shall be no rotten, broken, or fire-damaged rafters or improperly supported ends. - (3) Rafters shall be adequately braced. - (4) Attics shall be properly ventilated. - (5) There shall be no loose or seriously rotted or fire-damaged sheathing or roof covering.
-Roofing shall be provided to prevent the entrance of moisture and shall be maintained by renewal, repair, waterproofing or other suitable means. - (6) There shall be a minimum of Class C roof covering. - (7) There shall be proper flashing at walls and chimney. - (8) There shall be no roof with more than two roof coverings. - (9) Gutters and downspouts, if installed, shall be properly maintained to collect, transfer, and discharge the water from the roof and away from the structure.
+- (1) Roofs shall be in sound condition and capable of supporting the load intended. - (2) There shall be no seriously rotted, broken, or fire-damaged rafters or improperly supported ends. - (3) Rafters shall be adequately braced. - (4) Attics shall be properly ventilated. - (5) There shall be no loose or seriously rotted or fire-damaged sheathing or roof covering.
+Roofing shall be provided to prevent the entrance of moisture and shall be maintained by renewal, repair, waterproofing or other suitable means. - (6) There shall be a minimum of Class C roof covering. - (7) There shall be proper flashing at walls and chimney. - (8) There shall be no roof with more than two roof coverings. - (9) Gutters and downspouts, if installed, shall be provided to properly collect, conduct and discharge the water from the roof and away from the structure. - (g) Porches. - (1) Foundation, floor, ceiling and roof shall be equal to standards as set forth above, except sills and joists need not be level if providing drainage of floors; floors need not be weather-tight; ceiling height shall be not less than seven feet. - (2) Posts and railings shall not be rotted or termite-damaged. - (3) Every porch, terrace or entrance platform located at more than 30 inches above the adjacent finished grade shall be equipped with guardrails not less than 36 inches high. - (4) Surfaces shall be protected with paint or other approved covering or material to prevent the entrance or penetration of moisture. - (h) Stairs and steps. - (1) Stairs and steps shall be free of holes, grooves and cracks large enough to constitute accident hazards.
+They shall be safe to use and capable of supporting the load that normal use may cause to be placed thereon. - (2) Stairwells and flights of stairs, attached to or within a dwelling unit, that contain four or more risers shall have handrails with minimum and maximum heights of

-(g) Porches.

-- (1) The foundation, floor, ceiling and roof of all porches shall meet and be maintained to the same standards as set forth above, except sills and joists need not be level if providing drainage of floors; floors need not be weathertight; and the ceiling height shall be not less than seven feet. - (2) Posts and railings shall not be rotted or termite damaged. - (3) Every porch, terrace or entrance platform located at more than 30 inches above the adjacent finished grade shall be equipped with guardrails not less than 36 inches high. - (4) Surfaces shall be protected with paint or other approved covering or material to prevent the entrance or penetration of moisture.

-(h) Stairs and steps.

-(1) Stairs and steps shall be free of holes, grooves and cracks large enough to present tripping hazards.
-They shall be properly attached, supported, and capable of supporting the loads that normal use may cause to be placed on them.

-- (2) Stairwells and flights of stairs, attached to or within a dwelling unit, that contain four or more risers shall have handrails with minimum and maximum heights of 30 inches and 38 inches, respectively, measured vertically from the nose of the treads. - (3) Every rail shall be firmly fastened and maintained in good condition. - (4) No flight of stairs settled more than one inch out of its intended position or pulled away from supporting or adjacent structures shall be allowed. - (5) No rotting, sagging or deteriorated supports shall be allowed. - (6) Every stair riser shall be reasonably uniform and shall not exceed eight and one-fourth inches in height and shall be securely fastened in position.
+30 inches and 38 inches, respectively, measured vertically from the nose of the treads.

+- (3) Every rail shall be firmly fastened and maintained in good condition. - (4) No flight of stairs settled more than one inch out of its intended position or pulled away from supporting or adjacent structures shall be allowed. - (5) No rotting, sagging or deteriorated supports shall be allowed. - (6) Every stair riser shall be reasonably uniform and shall not exceed eight and one-fourth inches in height and shall be securely fastened in position.
 Every wood riser in excess of 36 inches in width shall have an additional stringer, each stringer to be spaced not more than 30 inches apart.
-The minimum depth of treads shall be nine inches excluding the nosing. - (7) Exterior stairs shall be protected with paint or other approved covering or material to prevent the entrance or penetration of moisture. - (i) Accessory structure. - (1) Fences and other accessory structures and buildings shall either be maintained in a safe and structurally sound condition or be demolished and removed from the property. - (2) The structural standards, as outlined in this section, shall also apply to all accessory structures and buildings. - (3) No deterioration due to the elements because of lack of preventive maintenance consisting of painting, waterproofing and repair shall be allowed. - (4) Any electrical, plumbing, heating or other utilities furnished to an accessory structure shall be installed in accordance with the state building code or other applicable codes and maintained in a safe condition. - (5) Every accessory structure shall be properly maintained in a clean and sanitary condition, and free from physical hazards and other matter detrimental to the public health.
+The minimum depth of treads shall be nine inches excluding the nosing. - (7) Exterior stairs shall be protected with paint or other approved covering or material to prevent the entrance or penetration of moisture. - (i) Accessory structure. - (1) Fences and other accessory structures shall either be maintained in a safe and substantial condition or demolished and removed. - (2) Structural standards, as outlined in this section, shall also apply to accessory structures. - (3) No deterioration due to the elements because of lack of preventive maintenance consisting of painting, waterproofing and repair shall be allowed. - (4) Any electrical, plumbing, heating or other utilities furnished to an accessory structure shall be installed in accordance with the state building code and maintained in a safe condition. - (5) Every accessory structure shall be properly maintained in a clean and sanitary condition, and free from physical hazards and other matter detrimental to the public health.
+(Ord. of 6-15-98)